Towards the Evolution of Vertical-Axis Wind Turbines using Supershapes

 When production is required, the 3D binary voxel array is converted to stereolithography (STL) format.
-Once encoded in STL, it then undergoes post-processing with the application of Laplacian smoothing using Meshlab\footnote{MeshLab is an open source, portable, and extensible system for the processing and editing of unstructured 3D triangular meshes.\ \url{http://meshlab.sourceforge.net}}; see example in Fig.~\ref{fig:star-smoothed}.
+Once encoded in STL, it then undergoes post-processing with the application of Laplacian smoothing using MeshLab\footnote{MeshLab is an open source, portable, and extensible system for the processing and editing of unstructured 3D triangular meshes.\ \url{http://meshlab.sourceforge.net}}; see example in Fig.~\ref{fig:star-smoothed}.
 Finally, the object is converted to printer-readable G-code and is subsequently fabricated by a Stratasys Dimension Elite printer using a polylactic acid ({PLA}) bioplastic.
 See example in Fig.~\ref{fig:star-printed}.

-The fitness computation for each individual is the maximum rotation speed achieved during the application of constant wind generated by an approximated wind tunnel after fabrication by a 3D printer similar to the previous experiments as described above.
+The fitness computation for each individual is the maximum rotation speed achieved during the application of constant wind generated by a propeller fan after fabrication by a 3D printer similar to the previous experiments as described above.
 Two experiments are conducted; the first using the set of 8 basic superformula parameters, and the second with an extended set of 16.
 In the basic superformula experiment, the initial population consists of the star individual from Fig.~\ref{fig:star-vawt} and 19 other individuals whose parameters are each those of the star mutated by a random number in the range [-5,5]; that is, $P=20$ and each individual consists of 8 superformula parameters.
-Due to the large degree of symmetry with the basic superformula, each candidate VAWT is positioned with an asymmetric air flow of $4.4m/s$; see experimental configuration in Fig.~\ref{fig:setup-single}, which shows the propeller fan and the individual placed at $30mm$ distance and offset by $100mm$ from the centre.
+Due to the large degree of symmetry with the basic superformula, each candidate VAWT is positioned with an asymmetric air flow of 4.4~m/s; see experimental configuration in Fig.~\ref{fig:setup-single}, which shows the propeller fan and the individual placed at 30~mm distance and offset by 100~mm from the centre.

 All initial individuals are subsequently fabricated and evaluated.
 Thereafter, a generational GA forms the next generation using the evolutionary operators as described for the target-based experiment and with a limited form of elitism, promoting the single fittest individual to the next generation.